Zaheer Khan: Coaching career

+Zaheer was announced as bowling coach for the India national cricket team in 2017, but was instead appointed to a bowling consultant role by the new Indian head coach Ravi Shastri.
+He became Director of Cricket for Mumbai Indians in 2018 and was promoted to Global Head of Cricket Development in 2022.
+He was team mentor for Lucknow Super Giants from August 2024 to September 2025, with responsibilities including direction of team scouting and strategy.

 ProSport Fitness & Services

 In 2014 Khan founded a fitness and sports company ProSport Fitness and Services in Mumbai, that offers fitness training and physiotherapy services.
 Involving personnel such as Andrew Leipus and Adrian Le Roux, the center aims to "maximize potential" of people and athletes by personally assisted fitness programs.
 Khan stated that the objective was to "bring in world class fitness program to India for sports injury management".
 It offers scientifically designed programs and treatment while conducting workshops and sessions for corporates and schools to spread awareness of physical fitness.